Patent Denied: Everything You Need to Know

 Whichever path you choose to take, there will be a lot of legal issues to deal with, so it's highly advisable for you to work with a patent attorney.

 If you are worried your patent will be denied or need help with appealing a patent denial, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.